 Figs, surprisingly, take acid very well, rocket too, so be generous with the lemon or lime juice.

 Recently I came across a recipe in Ottolenghi’s first book Ottolenghi which is remarkably similar.
 Goodness, was Ottolenghi a fan of my first blog?
 Who knows.
-I first made this in May, 2003.
-He makes a dressing with the olive oil and lemon juice and adds some honey.
-He uses chunks of the fresh pecorini rather than grating it.
+We first made this in May, 2003.
+He makes a dressing with the olive oil and lemon juice and adds some honey, and uses chunks of the fresh pecorino rather than grating it.
 Otherwise it is pretty much the same, even using the same combo of rocket and basil leaves.

 Fig Salad with Fresh Pecorino